Xperia XZ Premium: Will 4K HDR Display Phablet Finally Put Sony On The Map?

 Imaging-wise, the Xperia XZ Premium also shines with its revamped 19-megapixel main sensor.
 While the megapixel count has been reduced from its predecessor’s 23MP camera, Sony stated that the pixels in the Xperia XZ Premium are 19 percent larger, which would, at least in theory, allow the device to capture an insane amount of detail, even in low-light environments.
 A 960fps slow-motion mode also gives the device’s camera a unique feature that is yet to be rivaled by the mobile market’s biggest players.

 The Sony Xperia XZ premium does not have an official release date.
-Considering that the device would be equipped with the Snapdragon 835 and Sony’s statement that it would be released this spring, however, there is a good chance that the 4K flagship would be available sometime this May or June 2017.
-Pricing for the device has not been revealed as of yet.
+Considering that the device would be equipped with the Snapdragon 835 and Sony’s statement that it would be released this Spring, however, there is a good chance that the 4K flagship would be available sometime this May or June 2017.
+Pricing for the device has not been revealed as of date.

 [Featured Image by David Ramos/Getty Images]